CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-04a.md

     csr1#guestshell run bash
     [guestshell@guestshell ~]$

-4. Change to the `/bootflash/scripts` directory created ealier in the lab with the `cd` command from the Guest Shell `[guestshell@guestshell ~]$` prompt:
+4. Change to the `/bootflash/scripts` directory created earlier in the lab with the `cd` command from the Guest Shell `[guestshell@guestshell ~]$` prompt:

     ```